kolllor33/secure-json-database/README.md

 ### Events

 In version 1.1.0 there are events that you can use.
-The event where you can listen on are "insert","updated","delete" and "write"
+The events you can listen on are "insert","updated","delete" and "write"

 ```js
 //the insert event is triggerd when you add data to the database